Early Childhood Education (9610)

 The mission of the program is to prepare early childhood teachers with the knowledge, skills, and disposition necessary to provide developmentally appropriate care and education for young children.
 Educational experiences prepare students to work in a variety of settings including child care centers, preschools, prekindergarten classrooms, and Head Start programs.
 The program also provides students with the skills to work as a family child care provider as well as work with children with special needs.

 The requirements for teacher licensure include passing scores on the Praxis Core Academic Skills Exams - CORE Reading (passing score - 156); CORE Writing (passing score - 162); and CORE Math (passing score - 150).
 Upon successful completion of the Praxis Core, student must pass the Ohio Assessment for Educators Exam – Prekindergarten (Subtest I & Subtest II).
 The Ohio Department of Education determines the passing scores on these exams, which is subject to change.
 Only eligible students who have been notified in writing that they have met all program requirements should take these exams.
-Please contact the Department if you have questions.
+Please contact the department if you have questions.

 Legislative mandates govern specialized admission requirements and performance objectives for the program.
 These include state laws requiring any person obtaining or maintaining a teaching license to be and remain a person of good moral character.

-Specific math requirements are unique to the program to foster preparation for licensure exams.
-Therefore, it is essential for students see a counselor annually and subsequently may contact the Early Childhood Education Department with questions regarding these requirements.
+Specific math requirements are unique to the program and foster preparation for licensure exams.
+Therefore, it is essential for students to see a counselor annually and subsequently may contact the Early Childhood Education Department with questions regarding these requirements.
 Students will meet the requirement by successfully passing MATH 0950 Intermediate Algebra or testing into MATH 1650 College Algebra.
 In addition, it is recommended that students take MATH 1600 Survey of College Mathematics.

 |First Semester||Credit Hours|